This is Omar.

 Omar and his housemates share a fiber internet plan of up to 940 Mbps and have 360 WiFi to provide wireless coverage throughout the house.
 When he runs a speed test, he often sees a download speed of about 450 Mbps on his laptop.
 Knowing why starts with understanding how internet speed and bandwidth work.

 Watch the video to learn how device speeds change in different scenarios.
-Or click through the slides below to read the story in steps.
+View the slides below to read the story in steps, or go straight to the summary.

 Note: Everyone’s scenario is unique.
-Your speed plan, setup, and devices may be different from Omar’s, but the concepts we’ll cover are the same.
+Your speed plan, setup, and devices may be different from Omar’s, but the concepts we cover are the same.

 4:45 MINUTES